pheathtwilio/redirect/readmes/handle-user-input/handle-user-input.md

-# Blank
+# Handle User Input

-This is a blank template Function that will return an empty JSON
+This is a function that will gather 4 digits and return to a specific Studio Flow instance

 ## Environment variables